Platform Privacy Policy

 SECURITY

 We use reasonable security measures to protect the data in our possession.
 However, no method of transmission or storage of data is 100% secure.
-To the extent we provide your PII to any third parties, we request that they use reasonable security measures to protect your information.
+To the extent we provide your data to any third parties, we request that they use reasonable and industry standard security measures to protect your information.

 DATA RETENTION